HOW TO KILL JAPANESE KNOTWEED

 Important Information Regarding Knotweed Disposal

-When it comes to the excavation and disposal of Japanese knotweed, a licenced waste carrier, such as Japanese Knotweed Specialists, must be used as knotweed is a controlled substance.
+When it comes to the digging up and disposal of Japanese knotweed, a licensed waste carrier, such as Japanese Knotweed Specialists, must be used as knotweed is a controlled substance.

 Root barriers to prevent spreading